lempire123/Pristine/README.md

 # Pristine - *CDP for bitcoin*

 My inspiration for this protocol was Liquity, a DeFi app I use myself as a way of borrowing money using my Eth as collateral.
-The reason I love it so much is its security (the mechanics of the protocol are "fairly" simple, and it only allows one collateral type - eth), and, importantly, borrowing is interest free!
+The reasons I love it so much are twofold:
+-  its security (the mechanics of the protocol are "fairly" simple, and it only allows one collateral type - eth)

-The following is protocol similar to https://docs.liquity.org.
-So read those docs for more detail on how CDPs work.
+- Borrowing is interest free!
+I have a pretty sizable loan which I don't plan to repay for a good few years - the only concern is not getting liquidated - aka don't use too much leverage!

+For further reading on Liquidity, read the following docs: https://docs.liquity.org.

 No code was copied from liquity.
 Code has not been audited.